k66inthesky/k66inthesky/README.md

-- 🔭 I’m currently working on [WoZai](https://github.com/k66inthesky/WoZai).
+- 🔭 I’m currently working on [k66.ninja](https://k66.ninja).
+My website is undergoing maintenance as we switch to a new hosting plan, providing a chance to add new features.
+The site is temporarily closed for this purpose.

 <h3 align="left">Connect with me:</h3>
 <p align="left">